 Postponing surveys can erode trust, exacerbate employee anxiety, and bar opportunities for building a stronger workplace culture.

-With so many rapid changes, it might seem like now is an unstable time to survey employees.
+With so many rapid changes still to come, it might seem like now is an unstable time to survey employees.

 Why survey employees during COVID-19?

 You only need to read employee comments from Best Workplaces™ who are currently surveying during COVID-19 to see how employees perceive companies paying attention to their employee experience.

 On 23rd March 2020 — the day that PM Boris Johnson issued his sweeping ‘Stay Home’ guidance – a DHL employee survey respondent in the UK had this to say to the question, "If you could change one thing about this company, what would it be?":

 "Very little, as the company regularly asks for feedback and continually asks, 'Is DHL still a great place to work?'
 And the answer is: yes, it is.
 DHL has done an amazing job during this pandemic in keeping us all up to date and safe."

 The art of surveying shows employees at these companies that their personal experiences are a priority.